7Eddie20/Rebuild/Basics/Operators_Expressions/README.md

 - `volumeCylinder.cpp` : calculates volume of a cylinder
 - `XdistanceY.cpp` : calculates distance between 2 points with coordinates given on a 2d plane
 - `increment.cpp` : demonstrates increment operations
+- `oveflow.cpp` : demonstrates overflow on character data type

 ## Key Learnings

 - modulus can only be performed on integers and characters.
 - casting an expression to float preserves decimal precision during division, but casting a variable alone does not modify its type or store the result — hence, assigning the division to a float variable is necessary to retain the correct value.
 - prefix updates the value before assignment, while postfix assigns first and then increments.
+- Overflow happens when a value exceeds the maximum limit that a data type can store.
+Instead of throwing an error, C++ wraps the value around